 The good practice is to minimize the steps necessary to take from choosing a specific product to reaching the checkout.
 The less steps the better with 3 as a perfect value and a goal to pursue.

 Take advantage of social influence

-Abandoned carts at WooCommerce – UX improvements summary
+Abandoned carts in WooCommerce – UX improvements summary

 That’s it for now!
 We are glad you made it this far.
 After reading this article you should be fully aware what the cart abandonment really is and how important for shop owner it is to minimize the scale of this issue.
 We provided you with some useful tips and techniques how to reduce the abandoned carts based on the user experience improvements.
 In the next part we are going to show you how to tweak your shop and learn some technical improvements to reduce abandoned carts at WooCommerce so stay tuned!